MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Example, problem illustration, and requirements

 \textbf{Requirements.} In recent years, there has been a surge in research on blockchain-based control-flow automation and decision support for processes (see~\cite{Stiehle22SLR} for an overview). \ifLong{ The information exchanged in multi-party business processes such as the one just discussed should not be fully accessible to parties outside of those involved in the process.
 Unencrypted communication allows any node in the network to access the complete content of all data attached to transactions.
 If all parties shared a secret key, they could store the encrypted data using that key to ensure that only parties within their circle can read it.
 This would also ensure that the data is notarized by the blockchain. } Typically, information shared by actors in a collaborative process is commercial-in-confidence, i.e., shared only with the parties that need access to it, and who are in turn expected to not pass the information on.
 Our research complements this work by focusing on secure information exchange among multiple parties in a collaborative though partially untrusted scenario. \ifLong{ For instance, the purchase order of the manufacturer to the international supplier is only shared between these two actors.
 The customs clearance of the national customs should only be accessible to the two customs bodies (national and international) and the manufacturer.
 In the case of a bidirectional communication and no need for auditability, the sender could encrypt the message with the public key of the recipient (which the sender has in a blockchain setting).
 However, this may not be practical in situations like the car production scenario where multiple parties are involved. \todo{IW: The information regarding the previous options (no / synchronous / individual encryption) is redundant with the discussion in the introduction now.} }

-\Cref{tab:requirements} lists the requirements stemming from our motivating use case that drive our approach, also highlighting the limitations of our past work~\cite{Marangone.etal/BPM2022:CAKE} that we overcome, and referencing the sections in which we discuss the action taken to meet them.
+\Cref{tab:requirements} lists the requirements stemming from the motivating use case that drives our approach and a research project in which two authors of this paper are involved. \footnote{Cyber 4.0 project BRIE: \url{https://brie.moveax.it/en}.
+Accessed: 09 June 2023.} The table highlights the limitations of our past work~\cite{Marangone.etal/BPM2022:CAKE} that we overcome and indicates the sections in which we discuss the action taken to meet them.
 Different parties should be granted access to different sections of a confidential information source (\Req{1}, as in the case of the export document in our motivating scenario).
 The information source should remain available, immutable, and accountability should be granted for subsequent validations and verifications (\Req{2}, as for the check of the invoice by customs and, more in general, for process mining and auditing~\cite{Klinkmueller.etal/BCForum2019:ExtractingProcessMiningDatafromBlockchainApplications}), without major overheads (\Req{3}) for practical feasibility.
 In a distributed scenario such as that of the process in \cref{sec:approach}, where multiple authorities and actors are involved, it is necessary to secure the infrastructure by avoiding that any party can acquire (\Req{4}) or forge (\Req{5}) decryption keys alone.
 Finally, our approach should complement existing process execution engines to intercept and secure the data flow that characterized multi-party collaborations (\Req{6}).
 Next, we discuss the background knowledge that our approach is based on.